 Driftaway Coffee: Best sustainable coffee subscription

 You’ll start your Driftaway Coffee journey with an explorer kit, which brings together four incredible coffees from around the world.
-Once you’ve sampled those, Driftaway Coffee uses your feedback to personalise your subscription from then on.
-All coffees are bought from smallholder coffee farmers, are traceable to a single origin and are roasted fresh every Sunday.
-New coffees are released every month in your favourite profiles and the more you rate them, the more tailored your next batch.
-Your feedback (and thank you notes) are always sent back to each farmer, along with a few bags of roasted coffee for them to enjoy, too.
+Once you’ve sampled those, Driftaway Coffee uses your feedback to personalize your subscription from then on.
+All coffees are bought from smallholder coffee farmers, are traceable to a single origin, and are roasted fresh every Sunday.
+New coffees are released every month in your favorite profiles and the more you rate them, the more tailored your next batch.
+Your feedback (and thank you notes) is always sent back to each farmer, along with a few bags of roasted coffee for them to enjoy, too.